 This relates to Adult Group visits and domestic tourism trips from those areas with access to airports in which you can fly direct to Northern Ireland or get the ferry.
-The collapse of Flybe at the start of the COVID-19 outbreak y impacted on some of these visits as the routes available become restricted and more costly.
-This is an ever changing situation.
+The collapse of Flybe at the start of the COVID-19 outbreak will severely impact on some of these visits as the routes available become restricted and more costly.